Featured image of 3D Printer Enclosure Ventilation with Air Filter: The Basics Source: zzsf via Reddit

 Particulate

 First of all, let’s define particulate.
-Due to the way that FDM and resin 3D printers manipulate plastics, there will always be ultrafine particles released into the air that could be inhaled during the printing process.
+Due to the way that fused deposition modeling (FDM) and resin-based 3D printers manipulate plastics, there will always be ultrafine particles released into the air that could be inhaled during the printing process.
 However, due to their size, it’s impossible to see these “ultrafine particles” because they are 100 nanometers or less in size.
 (For comparison, a strand of hair is around 50,000 nanometers thick.)

 Therefore, it’s the size of these particles that make them dangerous.
 Since they can be easily inhaled, exposure over time can cause damage to the lungs or other tissues.